I. Content and conclusion of contracts

 - The supplier shall endeavour to implement these requirements in the supply chain.

-XI.
+XIII.
 Concluding provisions

 - The law of the Federal Republic of Germany applies exclusively, unless the contracting parties agree differently in writing.
 The application of the United Nations Convention on the International Sale of Goods dated 11.04.1980 is particularly excluded.